vbianchi/ResearchAgent/README.md

 This project provides a UI and backend for an AI agent system designed to assist with research tasks.
 It features a three-panel layout (Tasks, Chat, Monitor/Artifact Viewer) and connects via WebSockets to a Python backend.

-**Current Strategic Direction (Targeting v2.6.0): Migration to LangGraph for enhanced task control, state management, and robust asynchronous operations.**
+**Current Strategic Direction (Targeting v2.6.0): Migration to LangGraph for enhanced task control, state management, and robust asynchronous operations.
+This will also lay the groundwork for advanced capabilities like a CodeAct-inspired Python Sandbox Tool.**

 **Recent Developments (Leading to current state):**